SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

    * None (10 or fewer rules)
    * Not detectable (no rules found)
    * Filter not applied
 1. **Matrix**.
-The tactics and techniques from the [MITRE Enterprise matrix](https://attack.mitre.org/matrices/enterprise/).
-Click a square to see the coverage you have for that technique.
-A panel appears showing [technique details](#technique-details).
+The techniques from the [MITRE Enterprise matrix](https://attack.mitre.org/matrices/enterprise/).
+When you click a square, a panel appears with [details](#technique-details) showing your coverage for that technique.

 ## Technique details